 All together, findings to date from scientific, medical, and journalistic investigations combine to demonstrate that fracking poses significant threats to air, water, health, public safety, climate stability, seismic stability, community cohesion, and long-term economic vitality.
 Emerging data from a rapidly expanding body of evidence continue to reveal a plethora of recurring problems and harms that cannot be averted or cannot be sufficiently averted through regulatory frameworks.
-In the words of esteemed pediatrician Jerome Paulson, MD, there is "no evidence that...fracking can operate without risks to human health....
-Any claims of safety are based on wishful thinking."
-653
+There is no evidence that fracking can operate without threatening public health directly or without imperiling climate stability upon which public health depends.
+In the words of investigative journalist Andrew Nikiforuk: